async-aws/aws/docs/integration/laravel.md

 composer require async-aws/illuminate-cache
 ```

-You also need to create a DynamoDb table with `Partition key: "key"`.
-Using a different
+Go to Aws Console to create a DynamoDb table.
+It is important that the table is using
+a Primary key (also called Partition key) to `key`.
+Any other value of the Primary
-partition key will not work.
+key will not work.

 ### Configure